UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_05.md

 ---

+Let’s attempt this with code.
-Let’s try an example.
-Our cereal dataframe has information on 77 different cereals,
+This cereal dataframe has information on 77 different cereals:

 ``` python
 cereal